 Philadelphia: Gateway to the U.S.

-After clearing Customs, grab an Official Philadelphia Visitors Guide and a Philadelphia International Visitors Guide (available in Spanish, German, Portuguese, Italian, French, Japanese and Chinese) for all you need to know about exploring Philadelphia.
+After clearing Customs, grab an Official Philadelphia Visitors Guide and a Philadelphia International Visitors Guide (available in English, Spanish, German, Portuguese, Italian, French, Japanese and Chinese) for all you need to know about exploring Philadelphia.

 Philadelphia is consistently ranked as one of the most walkable cities in the nation.
 Thanks to founder William Penn’s smart and simple grid street design, the heart of the city is easy to navigate.
 The Schuylkill and Delaware rivers border Center City’s 25 blocks on the west and east.
 South of Market Street, streets running east and west are named after trees while north and south streets are numbered.

 Explore Philadelphia’s distinct, walkable neighborhoods with the help of one of our custom itineraries, tailored to suit a variety of interests, including Unexpected, By-The-Book, Luxurious, Art Lovers and Family-Friendly.
 For the full list of itineraries, click here.

 If you need to be tested for COVID-19 during your stay in Philadelphia or are required to show a negative test in order to board a plane to return home, rest assured.
 Multiple testing sites are available throughout the city.
 You can find a testing site near you using this interactive map on the City of Philadelphia’s website.
 There is also an on-site testing clinic operated by Jefferson Health and Rapid Available Testing at Philadelphia International Airport, located in the pre-security area of Terminal E. The site offers multiple types of tests, including a rapid antigen test, a Polymerase Chain Reaction (PCR) test, and Rapid PCR test.

 For more on what you can expect when you arrive, consult our guide: International Essentials for Traveling to Philadelphia.